 References to provisions of Ohio law, the Ohio Constitution, or the Charter of the City (the Charter) are references to those current provisions.
-Those provisions may be amended, repealed, or supplemented.
+Those provisions may be amended, repealed, supplemented, and/or augmented from time to time.

-As used in this Annual Statement, "debt service" means principal of and interest on the obligations referred to, "County" means the County of Summit, "State" or "Ohio" means the State of Ohio, and "JEDD" means a Joint Economic Development District.
+As used in this Annual Statement, "debt service" means principal and interest on the obligations referred to, "County" means the County of Summit, "State" or "Ohio" means the State of Ohio, and "JEDD" means a Joint Economic Development District.